Using authority is one of the most ways to rise above the fold and get more eyes on your content. But what do you think the best approach is?

-Include counter-evidence and refute it
+Include counter-evidence and refute it.

-Take accountability for mistakes.
+Please be sure to take accountability for mistakes.

 To admit your own mistakes is influential and trustworthy.
-Sometimes, you will get something wrong no matter your experience or authority.
+Sometimes, you will get something wrong, no matter your experience or authority.
 But, if you want to have people keep following you, it's important to admit it, take accountability and move on.

 Borrowing from other's authority

 When you become more of an authority, you'll have the possibility to participate in more collaborations.
-Working with an online authority on a shared piece can be more influential than working by yourself — and your target audiences get the benefit.
+Working with an online authority on a shared piece can be more influential than working by yourself — and your target audiences benefit.

 You can also appeal to someone else's authority with quotes throughout your work.
 For example, if you make an essential point using logic, could you think of backing it up with a cited quote from an authority on the topic you focus on?